HPC-NRW/advanced-git/episodes/16-tools.md

 Using the `git-prompt.sh` script you can now tweak the information shown in the prompt by setting specific environment variables.

-### Indicating unstaged and uncommited changes in the working copy
+### Indicating unstaged and uncommitted changes in the working copy

 By setting the environment variable `GIT_PS1_SHOWDIRTYSTATE` to a non-empty value, the prompt will indicate modified files in the working copy with an `*` character.